-You pick up your iPhone and dial a number or contact on your phonebook.
-The call doesn’t go through, and there’s a Call Failed error message on your screen.
+You pick up your iPhone and dial a number or contact in your phonebook.
+The call doesn’t go through, and there’s a Call Failed error on your iPhone.
 You try again but get the same error.
 Why is this happening?
 And what could be responsible for the malfunction?
 We explain everything in this guide.

 Alternatively, launch the iOS settings menu, toggle on Airplane Mode, and toggle it back off.

-If you’re still getting the Call Failed error message, move to the next troubleshooting solution below.
+If you’re still getting the Call Failed error message on your iPhone, move to the next troubleshooting solution below.